PrintessEditor/Printess-WooCommerce-Plugin/readme.txt

 = 1.6.50 =
 - Fixed issues with "Personalized product without personalization was added to the cart" warning that appeared on some products that have not been configured as printess items.

+= 1.6.51 =
+- Added option to order line items to reproduce single items